nuiben/pyfin/README.md

 ## Lessons Learned:

-Python is a deep language with a ton of functionality, while I was familiar with how to write basic programs, this program has taught me how robust and well established Python is as a language.
-Currently I am working with the Pandas DataFrame and NumPy to test the capstone project for this course.
+Python is a deep language with a ton of functionality, while I was familiar with how to write basic programs, designing this course has taught me how robust and well established Python is as a language.
+Currently I am working with Openpyxl, Pandas DataFrame and NumPy to test the capstone project for this course.